 The Digital Plan offers online and in-person trainings on digital strategy for nonprofits and political campaigns.
 Topics range from media engagement and digital planning to data management and adapting email use to a particular campaign.
-There are also templates, blueprints and worksheets on many of these topics.
+There are also templates, blueprints, and worksheets on many of these topics.

 FAIR ELECTIONS CENTER

-Fair Elections Center is a national, nonpartisan voting rights and election reform organization that works to improve election administration, protect access to the ballot through litigation, and provide expertise and advise to voter mobilization organizations.
+Fair Elections Center is a national, nonpartisan voting rights and election reform organization that works to improve election administration, protect access to the ballot through litigation, and provide expertise and advice to voter mobilization organizations.

 GOP TRAINING RESOURCES